dms-viz/dms-viz-docs/project-info/contributing-guide/index.md

 ## Contributing to `dms-viz.github.io`

-Thanks for your interest into contributing to the visualization component of **`dms-viz`**!
+Thanks for your interest in contributing to the visualization component of **`dms-viz`**!
 Below is a quick guide for developing the website along with some guidelines for contributing.

 ### Developing